 If you receive a positive COVID-19 diagnostic (PCR) test, you must follow isolation procedures and cannot travel.

-- For students living on campus, isolation spaces will be available as needed, including after Nov.
-25. You will need to isolate until a case investigator clears you.
+- For students living on campus, isolation spaces will be available as needed.
+You will need to isolate until a case investigator clears you.

 - For students living off campus, you should follow isolation guidelines and steps.

 - Faculty and staff should stay home and follow CDC requirements for self-isolation.
 Work with your direct supervisor for HR guidance.